 Black History Month: ‘Portrait of an African’.

-A well loved painting
+Portrait of an African: a well loved painting

 Despite its familiarity we are not really sure who this picture shows.
 When it arrived at RAMM in 1943 the only names recorded were those of the (white) donor and the (white) proposed artist (Joshua Reynolds, 1723 – 1792).
 In the 1960s it was suggested that the sitter was Olaudah Equiano (1745 – 1797), an African who had been enslaved as a child and taken from Africa to the plantations of Barbados and Virginia around 1756.
 Although most enslaved Africans were made to work on the plantations, Equiano was able to work on ships instead and he travelled widely before buying his freedom in 1766.
 He eventually settled in London and became active in the antislavery movement and was friends with Methodists and abolitionists.
 He wrote a long record of his life in The Interesting Narrative of the Life of Olaudah Equiano, or Gustavus Vassa, The African, which was first published in 1789.